ssoelvsten/slides/GUIDELINES.md

     To this end, the `\blankframe` is part of my *LaTeX* preamble.

-  - *Movement*: Switche the state of your movement (moving around on stage or hand-movements).
+  - *Movement*: Switch the state of your movement (moving around on stage and/or your hand-movements).
 For example, if you walk a lot, then stop when you state an important point.

     Even on Zoom you can still speak with your hands.